cfrg/draft-irtf-cfrg-hash-to-curve/poc/README.md

 ## Utility Functions (hash-to-curve-05 Section 4)

 `common.sage` implements CMOV, sgn0, and sqrt functions described in the document.
+It also provides helpers for creating domain separation tags used in the test vectors.

 `curves.sage` implements 'native' Montgomery and Edwards curve objects similar to (but less full-featured than) the Sage EllipticCurve() object (which only supports